fullreset/flak/README.md

 # license

-If you make improvements, please share; that would be kind. :) BSD license, as per flak.k and LICENSE.
+If you make improvements, please share; that would be kind. :) BSD license, as per flak.h and LICENSE.